Simple Living With Nature

 Foraging for Elderberries & Elderflowers: Identification, Look-alikes, & Uses

 Well, the season is now upon us… what season, do you ask?
 Elderberry season!
-This extremely important wild edible and medicinal plant starts getting ripe berries any time from July to September, depending on your specific location and elevation.
-Here in southern Oregon elderberries are perfect from mid August to early September.
-Before the berries,…
+This extremely important wild plant is edible and has wonderful herbal properties.
+It starts getting ripe berries any time from July to September, depending on your specific location and elevation.
+Before the berries, however, come the flowers, which are an amazing…

 Read More »